rheia-framework/RHEIA/docs/sphinx/optimization.rst

 'pol order': pol_order
 ~~~~~~~~~~~~~~~~~~~~~~

-The polynomial order corresponds to the maximum polynomial degree in the PCE trunctation scheme.
+The polynomial order corresponds to the maximum polynomial degree in the PCE truncation scheme.
 The polynomial order is characterized by an integer, e.g. for a polynomial order of 2::

 	'pol order': 2